David Gamkrelidze: New Rights party

-On June 15, 2001 on the basis of the “New Faction”, New Movement and Georgian Neo-Conservative Party, a political party was created.
+On June 15, 2001, on the basis of the “New Faction”, New Movement and Georgian Neo-Conservative Party, a political party was created.
 The party was called the New Rights of Georgia.
 The founding congress elected David Gamkrelidze as its co-chairman.

-In a year since its founding, the New Rights reached very high results for a party which was only a year’s old.
-On June 2, 2002 the New Rights won the first place in the local elections all across Georgia, and the third place on Tbilisi level.
-David Gamkrelidze contributed significantly to the success of the party.
-He personally headed the party’s election campaign.
+Within the year after its founding, the New Rights reached high results.
+On June 2, 2002, the New Rights won the first place in the local elections all across Georgia, and the third place on Tbilisi level.
+Gamkrelidze personally headed the party’s election campaign.
 After winning the local elections, the party began to prepare for the upcoming parliamentary elections.

-In September, 2002 David Gamkrelidze and his colleagues submitted to the Parliament of Georgia a decree regarding Georgia’s accession to NATO as a foreign policy priority, declaration was unanimously adopted.
+In September, 2002 Gamkrelidze and his colleagues submitted to the Parliament of Georgia a decree regarding Georgia’s accession to NATO as a foreign policy priority, and the declaration was unanimously adopted.
 This was the first open statement about Georgia’s willingness to join NATO.

-On June 27, 2003 at the Party 2nd Congress David Gamkrelidze was unanimously elected as chairman and leader.
+On June 27, 2003, at the Party 2nd Congress Gamkrelidze was unanimously elected as chairman and leader.

-The results of the parliamentary elections of November 2, 2003, in which the New Rights overcame the 7-percent threshold, were abolished.
-New general elections were called.
-There was very little time left before the March 28, 2004 elections.
-The revolutionary sentiments were gaining momentum.
-Therefore, everyone inside and outside of the country was sure that none of the opposition parties would be able to succeed.
-From the so-called non-revolutionary parties, only the New Rights were able to overcome the 7-percent barrier.
-They made a coalition with another party of centre-right orientation, the Industrials and consequently successfully overcame the 7-percent threshold.
-David Gamkrelidze was in charge of the Industrial’s and New Right’s election campaign on March 28, 2004 as well.
+During the Rose Revolution, the results of the parliamentary elections of November 2, 2003, in which the New Rights overcame the 7-percent threshold, were abolished, and new general elections were called.
+Gamkrelidze was in charge of the Industrial’s and New Right’s election campaign for the March 28, 2004 elections.
+From the so-called non-revolutionary parties, only the New Rights and their coalition with another party of centre-right orientation, the Industrials, were able to overcome the 7-percent threshold.

-In April, 2004 David Gamkrelidze became member of the Parliament second time.
+In April, 2004 Gamkrelidze became member of the Parliament second time.

-Currently, he is heading the Right Opposition Group; he is also member of the Defence and Security Committee as well as member of the Delegation to NATO Parliamentary Assembly.
-His opinion, as one of the most successful opposition leaders, is widely taken into account in the Western political circles.
+He headed the Right Opposition Group and was a member of the Defense and Security Committee, as well as a member of the Delegation to NATO Parliamentary Assembly.

-On June 3, 2006 David Gamkrelidze was re-elected as the New Rights Party chairman at the 3rd Party Congress.
+On June 3, 2006, Gamkrelidze was re-elected as the New Rights Party chairman at the 3rd Party Congress.

+On December 23, 2019, the New Rights party merged with Mamuka Khazaradze's Lelo and Davit Usupashvili's Development Movement to form a new political union called Lelo for Georgia.
+The inaugural congress was held on December 22, where Mamuka Khazaradze was elected chairman, Badri Japaridze as secretary general, and Davit Usupashvili as chairman of the political council.

 January 2008 presidential elections

-On November 24, 2007 on the 4th Extraordinary Congress of the New Rights Party David Gamkrelidze was nominated as a candidate for early Presidential elections to be held on January 5, 2008.
+On November 24, 2007, on the 4th Extraordinary Congress of the New Rights Party, Gamkrelidze was nominated as a candidate for early Presidential elections to be held on January 5, 2008.
 His candidature officially supported by four political parties (New Rights Party, Industrialists, National Democrats and Christian Democrats).
-He advocates the establishment of a constitutional monarchy through a referendum (see also Monarchism in Georgia).
+He advocates the establishment of a constitutional monarchy through a referendum.